How to Enable Universe and Multiverse in Ubuntu 26.04, 24.04 and 22.04

 Prepare Ubuntu to Enable Universe and Multiverse

-Most desktop installs already include add-apt-repository.
-Minimal, server, and cloud images may need software-properties-common first.
+Most full Ubuntu installs already include add-apt-repository.
+Minimal, server, cloud, and container images may need software-properties-common first.

 sudo apt update